haydenhw/utils/time/README.md

 };
 ```

-convert a time string like "2:00" to minutes
+convert a time string like "2:00" to seconds
 ``` js
 const hhmmToSeconds= (hhmm) => {
   const a = hhmm.split(':');